 The bottom line is it worked as advertised.
 I didn’t have to do anything special besides following instructions.
 You can still trust the system.

 However, thinking back, I’d rather avoid this altogether.
 It would’ve been better not to keep the paper savings bonds at home.
-Either send them to a safe deposit box or just convert them to electronic.
-See Convert Your Paper Savings Bonds Using SmartExchange from TreasuryDirect.
+Either send them to a safe deposit box at a bank or just deposit them to the online account at TreasuryDirect.
+See How To Deposit Paper I Bonds to TreasuryDirect Online Account.

 Mitch says